bhatti/PlexServices/README.md

 ##Overview

 PlexService provides framework for defining secured micro-services, which can be accessed by HTTP or JMS.
-The developers define configurations via annoations and configure external gateway access via HTTP or JMS.
-The developers can define role based security for accessing services.
+PlexService framework provides easy conversion of POJO objects into JSON when accessing services remotely.
+The developers define configurations via annoations, which allow them to define gateway types, encoding scheme, end-points, roles, etc. PlexService provides secured access using role based security.
 PlexService also provides http-to-jms bridge for accessing services over http that listen to JMS queues/topics.
-PlexService uses jetty for hosting http services.
+PlexService uses jetty for hosting http/rest services.